Photo by SFMTA Photography Department

 Introduction

-The recommendations will fall into three types:
+The recommendations fell into three types:

 Transportation Study Goals